-Adrenergic Agents: A significant pressor response has been observed in normal adult subjects receiving linezolid and tyramine doses of more than 100 mg.
-Therefore, patients receiving linezolid need to avoid consuming large amounts of foods or beverages with high tyramine content (see PATIENT INFORMATION).
+Tyramine: A significant pressor response has been observed in normal adult subjects receiving linezolid and tyramine doses of more than 100 mg.
+Therefore, patients receiving linezolid need to avoid consuming large amounts of foods or beverages with high tyramine content. [see PATIENT INFORMATION].

-A reversible enhancement of the pressor response of either pseudoephedrine HCl (PSE) or phenylpropanolamine HCl (PPA) is observed when linezolid is administered to healthy normotensive subjects (see PRECAUTIONS: DRUG INTERACTIONS).
+Pseudoephedrine HCl or phenylpropanolamine HCl: A reversible enhancement of the pressor response of either pseudoephedrine HCl (PSE) or phenylpropanolamine HCl (PPA) is observed when linezolid is administered to healthy normotensive subjects [see WARNING AND PRECAUTIONS and DRUG INTERACTIONS].
 A similar study has not been conducted in hypertensive patients.
-The interaction studies conducted in normotensive subjects evaluated the blood pressure and heart rate effects of placebo, PPA or PSE alone, linezolid alone, and the combination of steady-state linezolid (600 mg q12h for 3 days) with two doses of PPA (25 mg) or PSE (60 mg) given 4 hours apart.
+The interaction studies conducted in normotensive subjects evaluated the blood pressure and heart rate effects of placebo, PPA or PSE alone, linezolid alone, and the combination of steady-state linezolid (600 mg every 12 hours for 3 days) with two doses of PPA (25 mg) or PSE (60 mg) given 4 hours apart.
 Heart rate was not affected by any of the treatments.
 Blood pressure was increased with both combination treatments.
 Maximum blood pressure levels were seen 2 to 3 hours after the second dose of PPA or PSE, and returned to baseline 2 to 3 hours after peak.
 The results of the PPA study follow, showing the mean (and range) maximum systolic blood pressure in mm Hg: placebo = 121 (103 to 158); linezolid alone = 120 (107 to 135); PPA alone = 125 (106 to 139); PPA with linezolid = 147 (129 to 176).
 The results from the PSE study were similar to those in the PPA study.
 The mean maximum increase in systolic blood pressure over baseline was 32 mm Hg (range: 20-52 mm Hg) and 38 mm Hg (range: 18-79 mm Hg) during co-administration of linezolid with pseudoephedrine or phenylpropanolamine, respectively.

-Serotonergic Agents: The potential drug-drug interaction with dextromethorphan was studied in healthy volunteers.
+Dextromethorphan: The potential drug-drug interaction with dextromethorphan was studied in healthy volunteers.
 Subjects were administered dextromethorphan (two 20-mg doses given 4 hours apart) with or without linezolid.
-No serotonin syndrome effects (confusion, delirium, restlessness, tremors, blushing, diaphoresis, hyperpyrexia) have been observed in normal subjects receiving linezolid and dextromethorphan.

-In clinical trials, resistance to linezolid developed in 6 patients infected with Enterococcus faecium (4 patients received 200 mg q12h, lower than the recommended dose, and 2 patients received 600 mg q12h).
+In clinical trials, resistance to linezolid developed in 6 patients infected with Enterococcus faecium (4 patients received 200 mg every 12 hours, lower than the recommended dose, and 2 patients received 600 mg every 12 hours).
 In a compassionate use program, resistance to linezolid developed in 8 patients with E. faecium and in 1 patient with Enterococcus faecalis.
 All patients had either unremoved prosthetic devices or undrained abscesses.
 Resistance to linezolid occurs in vitro at a frequency of 1 x 10-9 to 1 x 10-11.
 In vitro studies have shown that point mutations in the 23S rRNA are associated with linezolid resistance.
-Reports of vancomycin-resistant E. faecium becoming resistant to linezolid during its clinical use have been published.1 In one report nosocomial spread of vancomycin- and linezolid-resistant E. faecium occurred2.
-There has been a report of Staphylococcus aureus (methicillin-resistant) developing resistance to linezolid during its clinical use.3 The linezolid resistance in these organisms was associated with a point mutation in the 23S rRNA (substitution of thymine for guanine at position 2576) of the organism.
-When antibiotic-resistant organisms are encountered in the hospital, it is important to emphasize infection control policies.4,5 Resistance to linezolid has not been reported in Streptococcus spp., including Streptococcus pneumoniae.
+Reports of vancomycin-resistant E. faecium becoming resistant to linezolid during its clinical use have been published.
+There are reports of Staphylococcus aureus (methicillin-resistant) developing resistance to linezolid during clinical use.
+The linezolid resistance in these organisms is associated with a point mutation in the 23S rRNA (substitution of thymine for guanine at position 2576) of the organism.
+Also linezolid resistance in staphylococci mediated by the enzyme methyltransferase has been reported.
+This resistance is mediated by the cfr (chloramphenicol-florfenicol) gene located on a plasmid which is transferable between staphylococci.